-Wiley Rein’s Media Practice is described as the “preeminent Washington, DC outfit” (2009) by Chambers USA, which ranks the firm’s practice as a leading Media & Entertainment practice and calls it “a leading light for regulatory work” with an “undisputed area of strength” that is complemented by the Team’s “broad interdisciplinary approach to media law” (2013) by Chambers USA.
+Wiley Rein’s Media Practice is described as “a leading light for regulatory work” with an “undisputed area of strength” that is complemented by the Team’s “broad interdisciplinary approach to media law” (2013) by Chambers USA.
 Regularly ranked in the top tier of Media & Entertainment practices in Washington, DC, Chambers praises Wiley Rein as the “standout choice for Federal Communications Commission broadcast knowledge and experience in this market, plus the most effective communications and working relationships with FCC commissioners and staff” (2014).
-Chambers further notes the firm’s expertise and experience extend well beyond the FCC realm to encompass the full breadth of legal services required by traditional and new media, whether as content producers and distributors, investors, or equipment manufacturers.
+Chambers further notes the firm’s experience extends well beyond the FCC realm to encompass the full breadth of legal services required by traditional and new media, whether as content producers and distributors, investors, or equipment manufacturers.
 The Group’s far-reaching industry, agency, and other government contacts make Wiley Rein uniquely situated to anticipate and inform media clients about developments that will affect the way they do business.

 The firm provides its media clients in the radio and television broadcasting, multichannel video, print, digital technologies, online communications, and other new media industries a wide array of services to address the legal and business issues they face, whether regulatory, policy, or transactional.
 Our clients include broadcasters large and small, cable system operators, radio, television and cable programming networks, and other content producers and distributors, newspaper and magazine publishers, financial institutions and investors, and equipment manufacturers.